November 9th, 2011

 - can you fry turkey in soybean oil

-- what type of cooking best oil to use for deep frying
+- best deep frying cooking oil to use

 - What is the Difference between Saute, Pan Fry and Deep Fry?
 Or How to Saute, Shallow Fry and Deep Fry There are different types of frying.
 These are deep-frying, shallow-frying (also known as pan frying) and sautéing.
 All are similar and...